yokeshq/virtual-asst/README.md

 ## Bugs faced

-I encountered some error , when i type 'Dont open notebook' ,it opened the notepad,so i fixed it by adding a boolean operator to check the word and don't run if it detects the word .
+I encountered some error , when i type 'Dont open notepad' ,it opened the notepad,so i fixed it by adding a boolean operator to check the word and don't run if it detects the word .